ahoxus/ahoxus.github.io/drafts/ev.md

 we can charge your electric car if we schedule it right.

-#home
+# home

-there are 2 slots, in which the oven can't be used at the same time with either!
+there are 2 slots, in which the house oven 🏠 can't be used at the same time with either!

-nor can our [own ev's](/evs), which take turns and still don't need the plug everyday.
+nor can our [own ev's](/evs) ⚡, which take turns and still don't need the plug everyday.

-#partner
+# partner

-we can lend you our [regia douro park](http://regiadouropark.pt) card. they are 2km away, uphill, and have 7 plugs that work 24x7.
+we can lend you our [regia douro park](http://regiadouro.com) card. they are 2km away, uphill, and have 7 plugs that work 24x7.

-#beware!
+# beware!

 make sure to [get in touch](/members) to check availability!